 WHAT: Fitted jackets, stretchy belts, tight and tapered ski-pants, one-piece suits, blingy shiny fabrics in black, white and metallics: gold, bronze or silver.
 Plus Paris (as in Hilton not France) pink for girls.
 Also, a private zoo full of animal prints.
 More catwalk than ski slope.

 WITH: Fur (or faux) everywhere on: collars, hoods, trimmings, linings, cuffs, snowboots, headbands and hats.
 Even, would you believe, fur-trimmed Helmet Huggers.
 Only in America (eyes skyward).

 HOW TO WEAR: As dazzling as possible with sparkling diamonds, silver buckles and zingy white ski poles.
 Glossies even have diamante on their S'No Queen thermals.
-Designer logo sunglasses or goggles are essential to avoid being style- blinded by your pals/comrades.
+Designer logo sunglasses or goggles are essential to avoid being style- blinded by your crew.
 Preferably mirrored lenses for applying your Mac balm to collagened lips on the chairlift - and that's just the men.

-BRANDS: Bogner, Moncler, Fendi, Spyder, Napapijri, M Miller, Ugg, Chanel, S'No Queen thermals, anything from Harrods ski department.
+BRANDS: Goldbergh, Bogner, Moncler, Fendi, Spyder, Napapijri, M Miller, Ugg, Chanel, S'No Queen thermals, anything from Harrods ski department.

 LEAST LIKELY TO SAY: 'I've just pulled off a triple cork in the park.'